How to prepare for a lesson observation review

 Make a note of it all.
 It may well be something you want to discuss or point to in any review session.

 Ask for a review session

 The reason many teachers can feel like their lesson observations are not very useful is the lack of follow-up afterwards.
-Every lesson observation should be followed (within 72 hours ideally) by an observation review between teacher and observer.
+Each lesson observation should have an observation review.
 When it comes to how you prepare for a lesson observation, this is your most vital step.

-The aim of this session is for the observer to share their thoughts, notes, and advice on how the lesson went and what could be improved upon.
+The aim of this session is for the observer to share their thoughts, notes, and advice on how the lesson went and what could be improved.
 It’s also a chance for you as the observed teacher to ask questions, get clarity, and ask for help.